zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 way, you can continuously update a pipeline as you iterate, and not lose velocity, all the while ensuring that when you do get to production it should make things easier.

-You might also notice that running the above pipelines in that order actually got faster as you went.
+You might also notice that running the above pipelines in that order actually got faster as you went through them.
 Which brings us to...

 ## Caching in ZenML